Liam Connor: Storylines

-Initially hesitant, Tony sees red when he catches Carla with Liam once again, and plans his revenge.
-The next day Tony surprises Carla by taking her, Liam and Maria to the lakes on a weekend away, raising suspicion with Liam and Carla who begin to question what he is up to.
-At the lakes, Tony leads Liam astray on a country walk and the pair end up stood at the edge of a cave cliff with Liam clearly very anxious as it brings back memories of his fall in the Lake District in January that year.
-Liam is left stunned however when Tony chooses that moment to ask him to be his best man at his wedding to Carla.
+Initially hesitant, Tony catches Carla with Liam once again and plans his revenge.
+The next day, Tony surprises Carla by taking her, Liam and Maria to the lakes on a weekend away, raising suspicion with Liam and Carla, who begin to question what he is up to.
+At the lakes, Tony leads Liam astray on a country walk and the pair end up standing at the edge of a cave cliff with Liam clearly very anxious, as it brings back memories of his fall in the Lake District in January that year.
+Liam is left stunned, however, when Tony chooses that moment to ask him to be his best man at his wedding to Carla.
 As they hug, Tony jokingly says that he is going to push Liam over the edge, an ominous sign of Liam's fate.

 The following week, upon seeing Carla in her wedding dress, Liam reignites his passion with her as they sleep together once more, with Tony almost catching them in the act as he dashes home.
 The next day, as the stag and hen parties are about to commence, Liam meets Carla in secret to remind her that he loves her and desperately urges her to call off the wedding.
 In a moment alone during her hen party, Carla sits down for a heart-to-heart with best friend Leanne, who tells her to follow her heart.
 Her words strike a chord and Carla finally decides she is going to end her engagement to Tony to be with Liam but when Michelle and Maria return to the table, Michelle shares her suspicion that Maria is pregnant, which she happily confirms to the group.
 Carla is heartbroken and, not wanting to be the one to take away the unborn child's father, urges Maria to tell Liam the news.